valeriangalliat/blog/2021/09/vercel-without-preview-deployments.md

 to include HTTP logs access in the free offer.

-Sadly their approach to deploying websites if very far from mine, and this requires me to work around those default behaviours to have something that fits me better.
+Sadly their approach to deploying websites if very far from mine, and this requires me to work around those default behaviors to have something that fits me better.

 If you're in a similar situation, I hope you found this post useful!